SomVanTeam/Acilib/Documentation.md

     Title="Main Tab" -- title of the tab
 })
 ```
+Keep in mind, Acilib will not load tabs without any contents
 ## Making a Button
 You can add a button to a tab like this:
 ```lua